cblanken/cblanken.github.io/content/projects/twi-stats.md

 Check out the live deployment at [https://twi-stats.cblanken.dev](https://twi-stats.cblanken.dev)

-{% callout(type="warning") %}
+> [!Warning]
-~~At the time of this writing, the application only includes statistics up through volume 9.
-No chapters of volume 10 have been analyzed yet.
-During development, the wiki underwent significant changes and development which broke much of the web scraping required to keep the database current with all the characters, [Classes], and [Skills] etc. The wiki data collection modules are currently being refactored to accommodate the new wiki and extract data via the MediaWiki API to be more robust in the future.~~
+> ~~At the time of this writing, the application
+> only includes statistics up through volume 9.
+No chapters of volume 10 have
+> been analyzed yet.
+During development, the wiki underwent significant changes
+> and development which broke much of the web scraping required to keep the
+> database current with all the characters, [Classes], and [Skills] etc. The wiki
+> data collection modules are currently being refactored to accommodate the new
+> wiki and extract data via the MediaWiki API to be more robust in the future.~~
+>

-EDIT (2024/12/17): The refactor is complete.
-Data from [the wiki](https://wiki.wanderinginn.com/The_Wandering_Inn_Wiki) can now be correctly ingested into the database and the live application has been updated to include data up to chapter 10.28N of Volume 10.
+> EDIT (2024/12/17): The refactor is complete.
+Data from [the
+> wiki](https://wiki.wanderinginn.com/The_Wandering_Inn_Wiki) can now be
+> correctly ingested into the database and the live application has been updated

-{% end %}
+> to include data up to chapter 10.28N of Volume 10.

-# Word counts
+## Word counts

 Of course, we have word counts.
 Even if they aren't particularly interesting, they're fun to keep track of.
 That way we can at least compare the length to other works.

-## Word count by chapter
+### Word count by chapter

 ![word count by chapter](/images/twi-stats/word-counts-by-chapter.svg) [`Current interactive version`](https://twi-stats.cblanken.dev/overview/charts/word-counts-by-chapter)

-## Cumulative word count over time
+### Cumulative word count over time

 Amazingly, the author's pace hasn't flagged at any point over the last several years of writing.